How can we characterize the atmospheres of brown dwarfs and exoplanets?

 Stellar Abundances of FGK stars with Benchmark Brown Dwarfs

 Currently, I am performing a uniform stellar abundance analysis of FGK type stars with a high resolution optical spectrograph (Potsdam Echelle Polarimetric and Spectroscopic Instrument; PEPSI).
-In our sample, we have observed ~35 stars that have benchmark companion brown dwarfs.
-In an effort to Know Thy Star, Know Thy Brown Dwarf , we are working to uniformly report the abundances of C/O, Mg/Si and Ca/Al to anchor future retrieval analysis for the brown dwarf companion and comment on the usability of abundances (other that assumed solar) for question of formation in brown dwarf and giant exoplanet science
+In our sample, we have observed ~32 stars that have benchmark companion brown dwarfs.
+In an effort to Know Thy Star, Know Thy Brown Dwarf , we are working to uniformly report the abundances of C/O, Mg/Si and Ca/Al to (1) anchor future retrieval analysis for the brown dwarf companion and comment on the usability of abundances (other that assumed solar) for question of formation in brown dwarf and giant exoplanet science (2) predict cloud species to form in the brown dwarfs from host star chemistry, and (3) investigate the use the [Y/Mg] ratio as a stellar clock for our sample with wide age-estimates